 Water Resource Management Using OPENMORDM Data

-P. Reed (Cornell) with G. Characklis (UNC Chapel Hill), K. Keller (Penn State).
+P. Reed (Cornell) with G. Characklis (UNC Chapel Hill), K. Keller (Penn State), and B. Barker, P. Vaillancourt, B. Wineholt (Cornell CAC).
 Testing and evaluation of the MORDM framework will leverage a collective partnership between Reed and the water utilities from the North Carolina cities of Cary, Durham, Raleigh, and Chapel Hill

 - On-demand simulation of complex water resource management outcomes to achieve substantial beneficial environmental impact on municipalities across the country

 - Very large computations, ideal for transfer to AWS or other cloud, to make available to many municipalities

 - Built and tested Parallel Platypus software (the Python version of Open MORDM) with a VM, container, and container source (Docker file) developed by the Aristotle team for use as a virtual MPI cluster on Aristotle.

 - Added Docker documentation to the Aristotle wiki.

 - Containerized and published build scripts for the Lake Problem code and successfully ran it in MPI across multiple virtual machines using Docker; this will allow distributed scientific software to be executed faster at cloud scale, both in existing institutional cloud, XSEDE resources, and public provider clouds.

 - Regenerated all published results for the multi-node MPI Lake Problem simulation which will serve as validation of our containerization methodology.